mmbman/Katagiri/1983-06-01-Blue-Cliff-Record-Case-45-Talk-2.md

 **Question:** Hojo-san?
 Is that the same as having square, sharp edges?

-**Katagiri Roshi:** Mmm-hm.
+**Katagiri Roshi:** Mm-hmm.
 That is deepening, or maturing.
 That is the best way to make your life mature.

 #### 1:01:10 end of recording